timeddilation/connectapi.dag/README.md

 built-in features for DAG deployments, as you can do whatever you want with the DAG environment once it has been defined.

+In order to use the defaults with above environment variables, `pins` V
+\>= 1.1.0 is required.

 ## Overview

 Create and deploy DAGs to orchestrate scheduled jobs on Posit Connect in